Followers

 organizing resistance

-As the Royal Governors stepped up the enforcement of British policies on the colonies, the committees learned to operate covertly and sometimes clandestinely.
-Groups like the Sons of Liberty or The Green Mountain Boys developed.
-But those with unswerving loyalty to the king, the loyalists, also countered these groups, often reporting on their activity and sometimes taking action.
+As the Royal Governors increased enforcement of British policies on the colonies, the committees learned to operate covertly and sometimes secretly.
+Groups like the Sons of Liberty or The Green Mountain Boys formed.
+But those with unwavering loyalty to the king, the loyalists, also countered these groups, often reporting on their activities and sometimes taking action.

 Sons of Liberty taking action

-The advocates for colonial rights waged a political war, often in secret, sometimes in the open.
-The committees developed protocols for hiding their actions and intentions and identifying those supporting the Crown.
-Political agitation morphed into armed insurrection (especially in Massachusetts) with the outbreak of combat at Lexington and Concord and the siege of British-occupied Boston.
+The advocates for colonial rights waged a political war, often secretly and sometimes openly.
+The committees created protocols to conceal their actions and intentions and to identify those supporting the Crown.
+Political agitation evolved into armed rebellion, especially in Massachusetts, with the outbreak of fighting at Lexington and Concord and the siege of British-occupied Boston.

 Insurrection became open rebellion when the British